The OpenID Connect Session Management 1.0 draft series defines a mechanism for relying parties to:

 Configure the provider:

-Go to Realms > Realm Name > Services > OAuth2 Provider.
+In the AM admin UI, go to Realms > Realm Name > Services > OAuth2 Provider.

-On the Core tab, add the
+On the Advanced tab, add the

 none|org.forgerock.oauth2.core.NoneResponseTypeHandlerplugin in the Response Type Plugins field, if it is not already present.

 On the Advanced OpenID Connect tab, select Enable Session Management, if it is not already enabled.

 Go to Realms > Realm Name > Applications > OAuth 2.0 > Clients > Client Name > OpenID Connect > Advanced.

 Draft 05 of the Session Management specification defined two endpoints for managing OpenID sessions.
 These endpoints have been removed from version 10 of the draft, but AM still supports them:

 /oauth2/connect/checkSession.
 It lets clients retrieve session state.
 This endpoint serves the

 check_session_iframeURL that allows the relying party to interact with the endpoint.

 When checking session state with the check session endpoint, you must configure the Client Session URI field in the client profile as the iframe URL in the relying party.